 The House Armed Services Committee last week rejected Pentagon proposals to curtail or slow weapons programs.
 They include Northrop Grumman Corp.’s Global Hawk drone and General Dynamics Corp.
-(GD)’s Abrams battle tanks as well as Virginia-class submarines built by Huntington Ingalls Industries Inc. (HII) and the Electric Boat unit of General Dynamics.
+(GD:US)’s Abrams battle tanks as well as Virginia-class submarines built by Huntington Ingalls Industries Inc. (HII:US) and the Electric Boat unit of General Dynamics.

 “It’s Congress’s constitutional obligation to ensure this new force posture is not a hollow one,” Representative Howard P. “Buck” McKeon, the California Republican who is chairman of the armed services panel, said on the House floor as he kicked off debate on the 2013 defense authorization bill this week.
 “To that end, we provide modest increases in combat capabilities with particular emphasis on our Navy fleet and critical intelligence, surveillance and reconnaissance platforms.”